zfxlabs/zfx-subzero/src/porter/README.md

 ## Use

-- Construct the `MapperHandler` struct with the local and external addresses and the optional RouterConfig parameter.
+- Construct the `Mapper` struct with the local address and the optional RouterConfig parameter.
 - Provide a correct SSDP broadcast address with `RouterConfig` if upnp gateway retrieval is unsuccessful.
 - If mapping is successful, it returns the newly mapped entry
 - To dinamically refresh port lease, call `refresh_mapping` with the `add_port_mapping` return value and the mapping refresh interval

-## TODO

-- TODO